How to Host a Great Party for Your Little Ones and Not so Little Ones.

 If you are going to have games, and you have decided to make the game supplies yourself, you should begin making them several days before the party so they can dry (glue, paint, marker) and so you can have time to repair any mistakes.

 OK, everything that could be done ahead of time is done and the party is today.
 DON’T PANIC!
 Most of the work is already done, remember.
 Now, gather your helpers about 3 hours before the party and set up your decorations according to your plan.
 Once the decorations are up, begin preparing the food.
 Anything that was frozen ahead of time was pulled out the day before, (don’t fret if you forgot, just get it now and soak it in a bowl of cool water).
 The rest should be relatively easy for you to put together.
 For the English Muffin Pizzas, do all the cutting and put in individual bowls so the party guests can make their own.
 About 20 minutes before the party time, blow up the balloons and put them up according to your plan.
-Then lay out your snacks, set out the favor basket and the prize basket, set out your cake and smile.
+Then put out your snacks, set out the favor basket and the prize basket, set out your cake, and smile.
 You are done!
-Just a quick note: be prepared for problems, that way you are also prepared to fix them; and nothing is put in stone (or you can always use something else that will be just as good if you need to do so).
+Just a quick note: be prepared for problems, that way you are also prepared to fix them, nothing is put in stone.
+If you are prepared for the worst, then your stress is less.

 Good Luck and Happy Partying!